AmbrosioJose/GameBank/README.md

 # GameBank

 ### Task Overview
-Main Screen

 - [x] Trending Games
 - [x] Search
 - [x] Favorite

 ### Known bugs:
 - [ ] After fetching from api then reloading from database the games won't all be in the same order.
+This will cause a quick shift.
 Perhaps sorting after fetching from api can help.

 ### Running Instructions
-- Add API key to local.properties
+- Add API keys to local.properties
   - CLIENT_ID, TOKEN

 ### APK